Context and motivations

 What are observable behaviors?
 In a nutshell, they include everything the user of the program, or the physical world in which it executes, can "see" about the actions of the program, with the notable exception of execution time and memory consumption.
 More precisely, we follow the ISO~C standards in considering that we can observe:

-• Whether the program terminates or diverges (runs forever), and if it terminates, whether it terminates normally (by returning from the main function) or on an error (by running into an undefined behavior such as integer division by zero).
+function) or on an error (by running into an undefined behavior such as integer division by zero). - All calls to standard library functions that perform

-• All read and write accesses to global variables of volatile types.
+types.
 These variables can correspond to memory-mapped hardware devices, hence any read or write over such a variable is treated as an input/output operation.

 The observable behavior of a program is, therefore, a trace of all I/O and volatile operations it performs, plus an indication of whether it terminates and how it terminates (normally or on an error).